 The numbers tell the story quite clearly.

-190 heads of state — nine are women.
+Of the 190 heads of state, only nine are women.
 Of all the people in parliament in the world, 13 percent are women.
-In the corporate sector, women at the top, C-level jobs, board seats — tops out at 15, 16 percent.
+In the corporate sector, women at the top, C-level jobs, and board seats top out at 15, 16 percent.
 The numbers have not moved since 2002 and are going in the wrong direction.
 And even in the non-profit world, a world we sometimes think of as being led by more women, women at the top: 20 percent.

 We also have another problem, which is that women face harder choices between professional success and personal fulfillment.
 A recent study in the U.S. showed that, of married senior managers, two-thirds of the married men had children and only one-third of the married women had children.

 A couple of years ago, I was in New York, and I was pitching a deal, and I was in one of those fancy New York private equity offices you can picture.
 And I’m in the meeting, it’s about a three-hour meeting, and two hours in, there kind of needs to be that bio break and everyone stands up, and the partner running the meeting starts looking really embarrassed.

 And I realized he doesn’t know where the women’s room is in his office.

 So I start looking around for moving boxes, figuring they just moved in, but I don’t see any.
 And so I said, “So did you just move into this office?”
 And he said, “No, we’ve been here about a year.”
 And I said, “Are you telling me that I am the only woman to have pitched a deal in this office in a year?”
 And he looked at me, and he said, “Yeah.
 Or maybe you’re the only one who had to go to the bathroom.”